10 Tips and Tricks to Learn Any Language

-You must learn to look before you can draw.
-In the same way, you must learn to listen before you can speak.
+You must learn to listen before you can speak.
 Every language sounds strange the first time you hear it, but the more you expose yourself to it the more familiar it becomes, and the easier it is to speak it properly:

 “We’re able to pronounce anything, it’s just we’re not used to doing it.
 For example the rolled r doesn’t exist in my form of English.
 When I was learning Spanish there were words with the hard r in them like perro and reunión.
 For me, the best way to go about mastering that is actually to hear it constantly, to listen to it and to kind of visualize or imagine how that is supposed to be pronounced, because for every sound there is a specific part of the mouth or throat that we use in order to achieve that sound.”

 9. WATCH PEOPLE TALK

 Different languages make different demands on your tongue, lips and throat.
 Pronunciation is just as much physical as it is mental: